Social Work Internship

 We ask that social work interns ideally spend three full days per week at our site.
+This must include Fridays, as this is when we have case conference and group supervision of groups (8:30am to noon).
 Time is spent seeing clients in individual and group therapy, triaging students through Walk-in Clinic, attending supervision, and participating in our weekly case conference.
 We have a mandatory weeklong orientation in mid-August, and then ask practicum students to start late August.
 This generally means there is a week between orientation and the internship’s official start date.
 Our practicum cohort is typically comprised of two psychology externs and two social work interns.

 Direct Service Activities

-WIC is an essential component of clinical intervention and the point of entry for students seeking services at TCS.
-Temple students do not schedule initial appointments at TCS; rather, they are encouraged to present at any time during WIC hours, where they fill out registration forms and are seen by a counselor.
-The focus of this initial assessmentis the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.
-Interns are assigned to 2 initial assessment hours per week, and consult with each case.
+Students new to TCS are encouraged to present at any time during Walk-In Clinic hours where they fill out registration forms and are assigned to an Initial Assessment appointment.
+The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.
+Interns are assigned 1-2 new Initial Assessments (IAs) per week.